Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

-We conducted a comparison among three Q-matrices estimated from the proposed method, the Gibbs sampler, and specified in \textcite{templin_hierarchical_2014}.
-These Q-matrices are shown in Appendix A. The result (Table \ref{table:results_ECPE}) shows that, in terms of computation time, the proposed method estimated the Q-matrix approximately ten times faster than the Gibbs sampler.
-Because the number of attributes for the ECPE dataset is small, the superiority of the computational speed over the Gibbs sampler declined.
-Regarding the relative model fit, the Q-matrix from the Gibbs sampler produced the best relative model fit; however, the proposed method also yielded values that were highly comparable to those obtained using the Gibbs sampler.
-Additionally, the proposed method outperformed the Q-matrix given in \textcite{templin_hierarchical_2014} for the three relative model fit indices.
-The estimated Q-matrix from our method coincided with 82.1\% and 65.5\% entries of the Q-matrices from the Gibbs sampler and \textcite{templin_hierarchical_2014}, respectively.
-The Q-matrix estimated from the Gibbs sampler matched 73.8\% of the Q-matrix in \textcite{templin_hierarchical_2014}.
+We conducted a comparison among the three Q-matrices estimated from the proposed method, Gibbs sampler, and EM-based algorithm.
+These Q-matrices are provided in Table B2 of Supplementary Material B. The result (Table \ref{table:results_ECPE}) shows that, in terms of the relative model fit, the Q-matrix from the Gibbs sampler produced the best relative model fit.
+However, the proposed method also yielded values that were highly comparable to those obtained using the Gibbs sampler.
+The proposed method outperformed the Q-matrix from the EM-based algorithm for all the five relative model fit indices.
+The estimated Q-matrices from the three methods all satisfy the strict identifiability for the DINA model.
+Regarding computation time, the proposed method estimated the Q-matrix approximately 42 times faster than the Gibbs sampler.
+Although the computation for the EM-based algorithm was approximately two times faster than our method, our method estimated a more optimal Q-matrix than the EM-algorithm in a reasonable time.
+The estimated Q-matrix from our method coincided with 95.24\% and 79.76\% entries of the Q-matrices from the Gibbs sampler and EM-based algorithm, respectively.